Afeez1131/authenticheck/readme.md

 In the latter part of 2023, the Nigerian market experienced an alarming surge in counterfeit products, spanning various categories such as food, beverages, healthcare, and more.
 Recognizing the severity of this issue, I embarked on a mission to develop a solution that would empower consumers to distinguish between authentic and fake products.
 Identifying the Problem

 Counterfeit products pose a significant threat to public health and safety.
 The need for a reliable and accessible system for product authenticity verification became apparent as unsuspecting consumers continued to fall victim to counterfeit goods.
-This challenge fueled my determination to create a tool that would provide consumers with instant authenticity verification.
+This challenge fueled my determination to create a tool that would provide consumers with instant authenticity detection.

 ## Why QR Code?

 After thorough consideration of various technological solutions, the QR code emerged as the most practical and efficient method for product authenticity verification.
 Here's why:

 - Ease of Scanning: QR codes are easily scannable using smartphones, making it accessible for a wide range of users.
 - Simplicity in Generation: Generating QR codes is a straightforward process, ensuring that businesses can seamlessly incorporate them into their product packaging.

 ## How AuthentiCheck Works